goldstar/frozen_record/README.md

 #### :class_name

-If the name of the other model cannot be derived from the association name, you can use the :class_name option to supply the model name.
+If the name of the FrozenRecord model cannot be derived from the association name, you can use the :class_name option to supply the model name.

 #### :foreign_key